Child Support Attorney

 - Extraordinary expenses of the minor child.

 Note that in North Carolina, child custody and child support are entirely dependent upon one another.
 Neither parent has the right to withhold support or visitation from the other parent.
-Some parents refuse to allow visitation if the supporting parent has not made timely child support payments.
-Other parents refuse to pay child support if they are unable to see the child.
+Some parents try to refuse visitation if the supporting parent has not made timely child support payments.
+Other parents try to refuse to pay child support if they are unable to see the child.
 In these situations, the aggrieved party must seek help from the Court.

 The Child Support Hearing